 Supplies needed for puppy training

-The most important supplies to have when training your puppy are lots of their favorite treats cut into very small pieces.
+The most important supplies to have when you start training your puppy are lots of their favorite treats cut into very small pieces.
 You can even use part of your puppy’s breakfast/dinner kibble for training during the day.
-You’ll also want to have some toys available for luring and rewarding them with.
+You’ll also want to have some toys available for rewards.

 Some skills come more naturally to some puppies than others.
 For example, as the name implies, Labrador Retrievers are genetically predisposed to retrieve.
 This means that, in general, they will pick up on learning games like fetch faster than a Greyhound or Shih Tzu.
 If your puppy’s breed mix is unknown, consider using an Embark dog DNA test to get useful insights about what skills might come most naturally to them.